Magneticdud/DeOldify.NET/README.md

 # Updates

+* [24.11.2025] - **Version 2.2** has been released.
+CLI batch mode now automatically skips files containing "colorized" in the filename, preventing reprocessing of already colorized images when switching between models (artistic vs stable).
+See [CLI_USAGE.md](CLI_USAGE.md) for details.
 * [03/03/2024] - Changed compilers from windows to vs2022 in compile.bat files, added pull request 'Reworked UI' from colorsoft GitHub, added checkbox to add or not '-deoldify' to end of file name, Add tooltips to buttons. *
 * [10.09.2022] - **Version 2.1** has been released.
 The ability to drag and drop images into the application has been added, error handling has been improved, and the process of saving the result has been simplified.
 * [20.07.2022] - The Windows and Linux versions are combined.